wschenk/willschenk.com/content/articles/2020/leveraging_disposability_for_exploration.md

 ## Why I don't like one-click installers

 A common workaround to this is to have one-click installers on DigitalOcean or Heroku or something.
-I don't really like this because it hides too much stuff -- my goal often isn't to actually run [dokku](http://dokku.viewdocs.io/dokku/) or [discourse](https://www.discourse.org/) or [mastodon](https://docs.joinmastodon.org/admin/install/) or whatever, its to explore how it works.
+I don't really like this because it hides too much stuff -- my goal often isn't to actually run [dokku](http://dokku.viewdocs.io/dokku/) or [discourse](https://www.discourse.org/) or [mastodon](https://docs.joinmastodon.org/admin/install/) or whatever, it's to explore how it works.
 Actually running a production system is more complicated and by assembling the pieces myself I get a better sense of what is involved.
 There's nothing wrong with the approach of setting up quickly and I think it's necessary for easy on-boarding to using the project.

 Especially if you already have supported infrastructure it makes sense to figure out how deploy on that rather than provisioning new stuff.
 In terms of actual deployment we use a lot of PaaS stuff -- I for one am happy never to have to run a database server again in my life -- so understanding how to pull out the Postgres install to use CloudSQL or whatever is valuable if we do decide to adopt something.